 The sciatic nerve is the longest and largest nerve in the human body consisting of mixed sensory and motor fibers that originate in the lumbar spine (lower back) and extend down the buttock, leg, and foot, and sciatic nerve pain can be felt at the nerve root in the lumbar spine, or anywhere along its extensive pathway.

 Sciatic nerve pain is caused by uneven forces being exposed to the sciatic nerve, including compression and/or impingement, and this irritates the sciatic nerve and can cause irritation, inflammation, and damage.
 Nerve damage and its effects are considered the last stages of sciatica.

 Sciatic nerve pain can range from mild and intermittent to chronic and debilitating, and flare-ups can be painful, and intense, sending people to the hospital for immediate pain relief; while each case is unique, in most cases, trips to the hospital for intense pain involves the Emergency department, which is more focused on symptom management than long-term treatment and assessment.

-Most trips to the hospital for sciatica pain will involve prescription pain meds, sometimes including steroid injections, but for long-term sustainable improvement, proactive treatment driven by the underlying cause of the sciatic nerve pain is necessary.
+Most trips to the hospital for chronic sciatica pain will involve prescription pain meds, sometimes including steroid injections, but for long-term sustainable improvement, proactive treatment driven by the underlying cause of the sciatic pain is necessary.